-Mandatory Belonging, Equity, Inclusion, and Diversity Trainings During Prep Week:
+Mandatory Trainings During Prep Week:

 Delta Gamma's know that the pursuit of doing good is never done.
 Providing relevant and educational trainings for members allows Delta Gamma to equip our members with the tools to use our collective power to strengthen our do good sisterhood.

-In your prep week schedule, find a time to incorporate at least one of these important and necessary small group discussions.
-All Delta Gamma's participating in recruitment should actively attend, listen, reflect, and participate in one of these trainings.
+In your prep week schedule, find a time to incorporate these important and necessary small group discussions.
+All Delta Gamma's participating in recruitment should actively attend, listen, reflect, and participate in the following trainings: